tonyjw/obsidian-photo-search-plugin/README.md

 URLs with parameters (like `?utm_source=...`) are automatically cleaned and will work correctly.

+### Tabbed Interface 🆕
+Search results are organized in a tabbed interface by provider:
+- **Provider Tabs**: Switch between Pexels, Unsplash, and Pixabay results
+- **Result Counts**: Each tab shows the number of photos found from that provider
+- **Smart Defaults**: Opens with your configured default provider (set in settings)
+- **Disabled States**: Tabs are disabled for providers without API keys configured
+- **Individual Results**: Browse results from each provider separately

+**Default Provider Setting**: Configure which provider tab opens by default in Settings → Photo Search Plugin → Default Provider.

 ## Attribution

 All photos are automatically saved with metadata files containing: